ckormanyos/soft_double/README.md

 ==================

-soft_double provides a C++ software implementation of a double-precision floating-point data type.
+soft_double provides a C++ software implementation of a 64-bit double-precision floating-point data type.

-Some ecompilers do not support 64-bit `double`.
-The `avr-gcc` tool chain, in particular, commonly used for embedded systems like Arduino or standalone _bare metal_ AVR does not support 64-bit double prior to versoin 10. soft_double can be used on such systems to provide a software-emulated portable implementation
+Some compilers do not support common built-in 64-bit `double`.
+The `avr-gcc` tool chain, for instance, commonly used for embedded systems like Arduino or standalone _bare metal_ AVR does not support 64-bit double prior to versoin 10. soft_double can be used on such systems to provide a software-emulated portable implementation